tuppulix/Tap_project_jobs/README.md

 ```

 ## Info
 The project is still in its initial development phase.
-We're currently focusing on building the frontend portion, which will allow users to interact with the application.
-Additionally, we're planning to further optimize the machine learning model for better performance.
+We're currently focusing on building the frontend portion, allowing users to interact with the application.
+We're also planning to optimize the machine learning model for better performance.

 Every use for profit is illegal and prohibited.
+28/30
 C.B